yenda420/helpdesk/README.md

 ## Development Insights

 This project provided valuable experience in web application development, team collaboration, and refactoring a procedural codebase to an OOP structure.
-While developed some time ago, it represents a solid foundation in building functional web services.
+While developed some time ago, it effectively showcases my coding progress and evolution since its creation.
+I would approach its architecture and implementation significantly differently today, yet the application stands as a testament to my foundational learning in building functional web services.